 It's about time we rise to our occasion.

 I grew up in a small town called Lewisburg PA.
-Not much happened there and not much is there.
-If you know of Bucknell University, that's about all it really has going for it... unless you're spending time at the penitentiary.
+Not much happened there, really.
+If you know of Bucknell University, that's about all it really has going for it...

-Anyways, my upbringing wasn't special.
-My dad worked all the time, my mom bought me all the "stuff" and I, in many ways, was an only child.
+My upbringing wasn't super special.
+My dad worked all the time, my mom bought me everything I wanted and I, in many ways, was an only child.
 I had half siblings but the closest to me in age was 7.5 years older.

 My dad participated in the Ironman races nearly every October from the time I was born until I was in middle school.
-Sadly, my parents divorced the summer of 2000 - right before I went into 7th grade.
+The big picture was that my dad was always "doing" something and sadly, as a result (among many other things I am sure) my parents divorced the summer of 2000 - right before I went into 7th grade.
 And I spent many days alone in my room wasting away playing video games.
-Don't get me wrong, FIFA and MADDEN were great babysitters... but it wasn't until high school that I got motivated.
+Don't get me wrong, FIFA and MADDEN were great babysitters... but I got motivated when high school came around.

-I went on and graduated high school and went on to Geneva College; where I would learn what I didn't want to do, meet my future bride, make mistakes and grow in my faith.
+I went on to Geneva College, initially majoring in Education, switching then to Pre-Physical Therapy and finally setting on Youth Ministry; College was where I would learn what I didn't want to do, I would meet my future bride, make mistakes and grow in my faith.

-Early on in my professional career, I worked as a Director for Youth Ministries.
-I also coached high school soccer.
+Early on in my professional career, I worked as a Director for Youth Ministries but I found a greater calling in coaching.
 No matter what I did, uncertainty and adversity had shown themselves.
-Before I became a strength coach, I struggled to find a foothold in what I felt called to do and who to be.
-For some time after youth ministry, I served as a Drug & Alcohol Counselor and after a few positions and 4 years, I left that world for good.
+Before I became a strength coach, I struggled to find a true foothold in what I felt called to do and who to be.
+For some time after youth ministry, I served as a Drug & Alcohol Counselor and after a few positions and 4 years, Eventually, I would leave that world for good.

-I felt a strong push to serve.
-And in athletics.
+I felt a strong push to serve in athletics.
 In 2017, especially with my almost decade of soccer coaching at the time, I had the push to take the risk and spend the time chasing what it was I finally felt called to.
 Strength and Conditioning was unique and unfamiliar - My weight training in high school was minimal; in college, much more but still no where near it should've been as a collegiate athlete... but I didn't have a coach who mandated it and I didn't have extreme experience with Olympic lifts.
-So, to pursue the path of a strength coach was a bit foreign.
+So, to pursue the path of a strength coach was a bit foreign. but I was up for the task.

-Not knowing much about the profession, and after several failed attempts to find a career, I landed on strength and conditioning in 2018 and began learning more about what it takes to become certified.
-Eventually, after months of studying, I failed the certification exam Fall 2018 and the feeling surfaced... 'you're not good enough and you won't make it'.
+After several failed attempts to find a career, I landed on strength and conditioning in 2018 and began learning more about what it takes to become certified.
+Eventually, after months of studying, I failed the certification exam Fall 2018 and the familiar feeling surfaced... 'you're not good enough and you won't make it'.
 Despite these struggles, I pressed forward and eventually just over a year after beginning the process, I passed the exam and am now a Certified Strength & Conditioning Specialist (CSCS).
+And thank God I continue to press into this.
+Scripture reminded me I will endure trials of many kinds and that I won't reach my goal unless I push through them.

-With the years that have passed, looking back I have served as a middle school and high school soccer coach.
+With the years that have passed, I look back sometimes and see where I started to now where I currently stand.
+I have served as a middle school and high school soccer coach.
 I have coached multiple club teams at multiple different levels.
-I coached collegiate soccer for two years and for one of those years was the interim head coach and ran strength and conditioning for the team I was coaching.
-Now, it's 2022, I know and have networked with a lot of coaches around Beaver County and the Greater Pittsburgh area.
-I have developed my own unique training philosophy, annual programming and training methods, all aimed at syncing the body, mind and soul in preparation for competing against the best athletes in the region and state.
+I coached collegiate soccer for two years and for one of those years was the interim head coach and ran strength and conditioning for the collegiate team I was coaching.
+Now, 2022, I know and have networked with a lot of coaches around Beaver County and the Greater Pittsburgh area and beyond.
+Many I call friends.
+Over time, I have developed my own unique training philosophy and principles, annual programming and training methodologies, all aimed at syncing the body, mind and soul in preparation for competing against the best athletes in the region, state and country.

-I believe that a rigorous training system not only develops physical strength, but also the mental stamina required to compete at the highest levels of your game or sport.
-In addition, being right minded for sport aids all psychological aspects of life to push through those moments of doubt, fear, uncertainty...
-With Miller Training Systems, I keep up with the latest training techniques and methodologies, and consistently push my athletes to their breaking point all while remembering and utilizing those things that, well, work.
+I believe that a rigorous training system not only develops physical strength, but also challenges the mental stamina required to compete at the highest levels of your game or sport.
+In addition, knowing what you're up against and being right minded for sport aids all psychological aspects of life to push through those moments of doubt, fear, and uncertainty...
+With Miller Training Systems, I keep up with the latest training techniques and training tactics, and consistently push my athletes to their breaking point all while remembering and utilizing those things that, well, work.

-Miller Training Systems is not a fad; it's not a clique and it's certainly not a brand.
-Nor is it the hottest thing to hit the shelves.
-It's about getting you to peak performance; an attitude and a behavior that requires dedication, discipline, faith, consistency and character.
+Becoming a Miller Training Systems Athlete is about getting you to peak performance; an attitude and a behavior that requires dedication, discipline, faith, consistency and character.

 Thanks for reading.